Key concepts for metrics

 Metrics

-Metrics are a calculation that are used to measure and monitor key areas of a business.
+Metrics are calculations that are used to measure and monitor key areas of a business.
 IBM® watsonx™ BI uses metrics and the underlying enriched metadata that is used to define metrics, to answer your questions and provide insights.

-Metrics are a type of asset that are stored in projects but are defined in semantic data models through metric definitions.
-A metric definition is a collection of measures and related attributes.
-Once created, a metric definition has to be exported from the semantic data model to the project before it can be used in conversations.
+In watsonx BI, metrics are assets that are stored in projects but defined in semantic data models through metric definitions.
+A metric definition contains measures and related attributes.
+After you create a metric definition, you must export it from the semantic data model into a project before it can be used in Conversations.

 Metrics can be created by both the Analytics consumers and Data analysts.

-If you're a Data analyst, you can publish metrics to the Metrics catalog, and assign them to Analytics consumers and other Data analysts in the organization.
-Assigned metrics display in the Key metrics panel in Conversations.
+Although both roles follow the same creation steps, only Data analysts can publish metrics to the Metrics catalog and control access to them.
+Assigned metrics appear in the Key metrics panel in Conversations.

 Projects